 - Symptoms/prevention of COVID-19

-In addition to signage, the district will encourage all students, faculty, staff and visitors through verbal and written communication to adhere to Centers for Disease Control and Prevention (CDC) and DOH guidance regarding the use of PPE through additional means such as regular announcements in the morning, reminders on the school website, School Messenger, Google Classrom and the district Facebook page (as appropriate).
+In addition to signage, the district encourages all students, faculty, staff and visitors through verbal and written communication to adhere to Centers for Disease Control and Prevention (CDC) and DOH guidance regarding the use of PPE through additional means such as regular announcements in the morning, reminders on the school website, Parent Square, Google Classroom and the district Facebook page (as appropriate).

 In the event that a student or staff member is sick or symptomatic, notification to exposed individuals will occur pursuant to the state’s contact tracing protocols as implemented by the local health department.
 The district will not notify the wider community unless specifically directed to do so by local health officials.

-The district is preparing for situations in which one or more school buildings need to close due to a significant number of students or staff testing positive for COVID-19 or a considerable regional increase in COVID-19 cases in the Mohawk Valley.
+The district has prepared for situations in which one or more school buildings need to close due to a significant number of students or staff testing positive for COVID-19 or a considerable regional increase in COVID-19 cases in the Mohawk Valley.

-The district will continue to collaborate with Montgomery County health officials to determine parameters, conditions or metrics, such as increased absenteeism or increased illness, that will serve as early warning signs that positive COVID-19 cases may be increasing beyond an acceptable level.
+The district continues to collaborate with Montgomery County health officials to determine parameters, conditions or metrics, such as increased absenteeism or increased illness, that has served as early warning signs that positive COVID-19 cases may be increasing beyond an acceptable level.

 The district may choose to modify operations in one or more schools prior to closing to help mitigate a rise in cases.
 The district will consult with the Montgomery County Department of Public Health when making such decisions.